-4. You’re still telling your grandchildren about the year you saved Christmas by repurposing an old fan belt when a substitute reindeer from the temp agency (DeerPower, Inc. – Because nothing flies like a deer) … chewed Santa’s sled-reins in two providentially landing the whole team on your rooftop.
+4. You’re still telling your grandchildren about the year you saved Christmas by repurposing an old fan belt when a substitute reindeer chewed Santa’s sled-reins in half, providentially landing the entire team on your rooftop.

-3. You rarely regift because most everything – even monogrammed toasters, umbrella-hats and ugly ties – can be used for parts.
+3. You rarely regift because most everything – even monogrammed toasters, umbrella-hats and ugly ties – can be mined for parts.

-If this sounds like you or someone you love, call our 1-800-MAC’HELP hotline and talk to one of our compassionate – but nonenabling – elves.
+If this sounds like you or someone you love, call 1-800-MacHelp to talk to one of our compassionate – but nonenabling – elves.

 Merry Christmas to all and to all a good – and only marginally MacGyvered – new year.